 For some, learning SEO can feel like learning another language.
 Before we get into best practices, it’s important to familiarize yourself with SEO terminology, including:

 SEO can be a painless process that starts with understanding your customer’s search queries.
-For example, if you operate a cleaning services company in a large city like Chicago that specializes in carpets, your prospects will likely search terms such as “Carpet cleaning services in Chicago,” or “Chicago carpet cleaners.”
+For example, if you operate a cleaning services company in a large city like Chicago that specializes in carpet, your prospects will likely search terms such as “Carpet cleaning services in Chicago,” or “Chicago carpet cleaners.”
 You want to ensure that your webpage is optimized so that your it is one of the top search results.

 These are a few basic steps to follow to increase your website visibility: